dengzengxiao/Neovim-Config-For-OIers-Based-On-Lazy-Vim/README.md

 FiraCode Nerd Font: https://github.com/ryanoasis/nerd-fonts/releases/download/v3.2.1/FiraCode.zip

-## Install `Git, Lazygit, Lazyvim, Neovim, Wezterm, Neovide, JetBrains Mono and JetBrainsMono Nerd Font` before use
+## Install `Git, Lazygit, Lazyvim, Neovim, Wezterm, Neovide, Commit Mono and CommitMono Nerd Font` before use

 ## Installation：
 ### Make sure you can access github and git before installation

 1. Download .zip file in the latest release
-2. Drag .wezterm.lua to C:\Users\Name\
-3. Place nvim and nvim-data folers in C:\Users\Name\AppData\Local and replace the original files
+2. Place nvim and nvim-data folers in C:\Users\Name\AppData\Local and replace the original files
-4. Run git config --global http.sslVerify false in Administrator terminal
+3. Run git config --global http.sslVerify false in Administrator terminal
-5. Install the Competitive_Companion_2.56.0.crx browser extension
+4. Install the Competitive_Companion_2.56.0.crx browser extension
-6. Customize the extension so that the port is 12345
+5. Customize the extension so that the port is 12345
+6. Right click the `Neovide` icon on your desktop and choose "Attibutes"
+7. Set the launch directory to your working directory

 ### If LSP is not working, run :Mason and press X to uninstall clangd
 ### Then reinstall clangd by pressing i
 ### Then drag the latest release of winlibs.com's compiler into nvim-data/mason/packages

 ## Usage：
-1. Open Wezterm
+1. Open Neovide

-2. Navigate to youor working directory

-3. Input `neovide` or `nvim`

-4. Use `Find File` or `f` to find files
+2. Use `Find File` or `f` to find files

-5. Happy Coding!
+3. Happy Coding!

 ## Useful Hotkeys：
 Caution: You have to be in "Normal Mode" to do use these hotkeys